arun-prasath/finbot/README.md

 6. The server then sends the final data as response back to the customer.

 ## Security
-The client-server communication is secured by using JWT.
+The client (ReactJS) and the server (NodeJS) communication is secured by using JWT.

 ![Security architecture](./security_architecture.png)

 When a new customer starts up the conversation, a new token is generated.
 The generated token is then stored in local storage for further communication until it expires.

-When a user resumes the chat-session before the token expiry, the token from the local storage will be validated (using validation API) and then used for communication.
+When a user resumes the chat-session before the token expiry, the token from the local storage will be validated (using validation API shown below) and then used for communication.

+If the user's token is expired, it will be re-generated and used for communication.

+Upon successful validation of token, the chat history for the current user will be fetched and displayed in GUI.

 ### Token expiration policy
 Current token expiry is set to ***2 hours***.
-Once the token is expired, then a new token has to be generated again.
+Once the token is expired, then a new token has to be generated again using the API shown below.

 ### Auth APIs